 In the above example, sentence prints T, as we have used 0-index and sentence[-1] prints e which is the last element and this is due to -1 index.

 Now as we know two forms of indexing used in Python, we can start accessing elements from any collection(string, list, tuple, dictionary).
-The syntax for slicing goes like this:
+Syntax for slicing goes like this:

 - start_position: position to start accessing element.
 This position is inclusive, hence is included while accessing element.